-Worcestershire's Local Arrangements for SEND were inspected by Ofsted and the Care

-Quality Commission in November 2021.
-Twelve key concerns were identified in the inspection undertaken in May 2018.
-The Local Area was required to produce a Written Statement of Action detailing how these concerns would be addressed.
+Worcestershire's Local Arrangements for SEND were inspected by Ofsted and the Care Quality Commission in March 2018.
+Twelve key concerns were identified, and the Local Area was required to produce a Written Statement of Action detailing how these concerns would be addressed.
 This inspection increased and added to our understanding of our strengths and weaknesses, including the five priorities outlined in the SEND Strategy 2017/21: